-EXPLOSION/FIRE HAZARD - Fuel system connections that are to loose or to tight can leak, resulting in fuel loss, environmental pollution and explosion/fire hazard.
+EXPLOSION/FIRE HAZARD - Fuel system connections that are too loose or too tight can leak, resulting in fuel loss, environmental pollution and explosion/fire hazard.

 EXTREME HAZARD: carbon monoxide gas (CO) is colorless, odorless and extremely dangerous.
 All engines and fuel burning appliances produce CO as exhaust.
 Direct and prolonged exposure to CO will cause BRAIN DAMAGE or DEATH.
 Signs of exposure to CO include nausea, dizziness and drowsiness.
 Refer to BOATING SAFETY for more information.